 The company valuation process is used by various parties, including:

-The company valuation process begins with identifying the business to be valued.
+The business valuation process begins with identifying the business to be valued.
 The most common ways to do this are:

 Once the business has been identified and its value estimated, it is necessary to compare this value with that of similar businesses.
 This comparison is performed by analyzing metrics such as return on investment (ROI), the price-to-earnings ratio (P/E), and dividend yield.